Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 About the Author

 Hey!
-My name is Siddhant, and I'm a software developer and entrepreneur located in Munich, Germany.
+My name is Siddhant, and I'm a software developer and entrepreneur located in Munich, Germany. šŸ‡©šŸ‡Ŗ

-If you have any questions, DM/@ me on Mastodon and I'll get back to you as soon as I can!
+I hope you have as much fun reading it as I had writing it!
+And if you have any questions, DM/@ me on Mastodon and I'll get back to you as soon as I can!

 Get started